Developers’ Letters On T-Zone

 They focus on greater lot coverages and narrower setbacks, though made no comment on height limits.

 Below are excerpts from their letters.
 Also, included are excerpts from the Falls Church Chamber of Commerce.
-The letters may be viewed in their entirety at here.
+The letters may be viewed in their entirety here.

 “Maximum lot coverage: 60% is a deal killer.
 Can’t do much if anything at that level.
 70% is minimum, 75% allows more flexibility and likely better projects.